-The film is a mix between Blade (1998), Dark city (1998), and The matrix (1999) brought to today’s Moscow, which is dark, wet, and dirty.
-None of the characters is particularly nice nor pleasant, and despite the theoretically clear division between good and evil, in fact it is not easy to understand who’s on whose side.
-There are some nice ideas like, for example, the vampires seeing people like sets of veins and arteries, the obscure photography, the epic scope of the story… but I honestly don’t have any desire to see the sequel.
-The action is badly shot, it’s confusing, and the director ignores the 180 degree rule too much for the audience to understand something (and not for artistic reasons as did Kubrick in the scene of the bathroom dialogue in The shining!).
+The film is a mix between Blade (1998), Dark City (1998), and The Matrix (1999) brought to today’s Moscow, which is dark, wet, and dirty.
+None of the characters is particularly nice nor pleasant, and despite the theoretically clear division between good and evil, in fact it’s not easy to understand who’s on which side.
+There are some nice ideas like, for example, the vampires seeing people like bundles of veins and arteries, the dark cinematography, the epic scope of the story… but I honestly don’t have any desire to see the sequel.
+The action is badly shot, it’s confusing, and the director ignores the 180 degrees rule too much for the audience to understand something (and not for artistic reasons as did Kubrick in the bathroom dialogue scene in The Shining!).
 The story is fragmented, confused, it almost seems told by one of these messed-up Others who fight each other on screen.
 The soundtrack feels dated: it was very fashionable in those years to use rock/metal in the soundtracks of this type of movies, but in retrospect it doesn’t seem like a particularly good choice.

-To conclude: I find Night watch a nice attempt to make an epic fantasy movie in an unfamiliar setting like today’s Russia, but unfortunately it’s not a successful attempt in my opinion.
-And the subsequent movies made by the director makes me think that I’m being too kind with my review… Ciao!
+To conclude: I find Night Watch a nice attempt to make an epic fantasy movie in an unfamiliar setting like today’s Russia, but unfortunately it’s not a successful attempt in my opinion.
+And the subsequent terrible movies made by the director make me think that I’m even being too kind with my review… Ciao!